JaninduChanuka/School-Management-System/README.md

 # School Management System

-### Simple Student and Teachers Management System using Java Swing and MySQL
+- This is a Simple Student and Teachers Management System Developed for practice JAVA Swing using Netbeans IDE.
+Also use MySQL for database.

+## Features of this Project
+### Admin user can
+- Login to the system
+- Manage Students (Add, Search, Update, Delete)
+- Manage Teachers (Add, Search, Update, Delete)
+- View all students and teacher detals

 ## Previews
 ![1](https://user-images.githubusercontent.com/108678396/203913579-81965e96-df37-406f-b2f8-e6890a25c225.PNG)